 - parallel to the back and the edge, running from point to the stabilizing piece, is a thickening of the blade, the purpose of which is to stabilize against torsion in the horizontal plane, and to give the edge elasticity.
 The stabilizing piece gives the blade torsion resistance in the vertical plane.
 If the ridge is close to the edge, it is called ¼ hollow ground, the lowest grade of hollow ground; if it is close to the back, it is called 1/1 or full hollow ground; ½ and ¾ are in-between.

 However, the carbon content is not the only factor which determines the properties of a steel.
-Other metals are usually present, either voluntarily added or because they exist in the iron ore : nickel, vanadium, chromium, molybdenum are among the main "steel modifiers".
+Other metals are usually present, either intentionally added or because they exist in the iron ore : nickel, vanadium, chromium, molybdenum are among the main "steel modifiers".
 In particular, stainless steel by definition contains at least 10% chromium.
 Many razors use stainless steel blades.
-The most obvious effect is that those blades are not exposed to rust.
+The most obvious effect is that those blades are considerably more resistant to rus.
 Also, stainless steel razors generally can keep their edge longer, since the oxidation of the steel is slower.

 Aside from the chemical composition, the properties of steel are also a function of how atoms are arranged inside it.
 This is a function of the forging process.
 When steel is heated to near the point of melting, and cooled down to ambient temperature slowly, the atomic structure evolves with the temperature.
 In fact the atomic structure rearranges at various temperatures below melting.
 However, by heating the steel slowly, and cooling it quickly (usually by plunging it into water), a blacksmith can force the atomic structure which normally exists at high temperature to be kept at low temperature (the atoms do not have enough time to move during the cooling).
 This process, known as quenching, was developed empirically by generations of smiths, and its infinite variations make much of the know-how in blade making.